dandavison/delta/README.md

             Style (foreground, background, attributes) for the commit hash line.
 See STYLES section [default: raw]
         --commit-decoration-style <commit-decoration-style>
             Style (foreground, background, attributes) for the commit hash decoration.
 See STYLES section.
-One of the special attributes 'box', 'ul', 'overline', or 'underoverline' must be given [default: ] --file-style <file-style>
+The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: ]
+        --file-style <file-style>
             Style (foreground, background, attributes) for the file section.
 See STYLES section [default: blue]

         --file-decoration-style <file-decoration-style>
             Style (foreground, background, attributes) for the file decoration.
 See STYLES section.
-One of the special attributes 'box', 'ul', 'overline', or 'underoverline' must be given [default: blue ul] --hunk-header-style <hunk-header-style>
+The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: blue ul]
+        --hunk-header-style <hunk-header-style>
             Style (foreground, background, attributes) for the hunk-header.
 See STYLES section [default: syntax]

         --hunk-header-decoration-style <hunk-header-decoration-style>
             Style (foreground, background, attributes) for the hunk-header decoration.
 See STYLES section.
-One of the special attributes 'box', 'ul', 'overline', or 'underoverline' must be given [default: blue box] --word-diff-regex <tokenization-regex>
+The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: blue box]
+        --word-diff-regex <tokenization-regex>
             The regular expression used to decide what a word is for the within-line highlight algorithm.
 For less fine- grained matching than the default try --word-diff-regex="\S+" --max-line-distance=1.0 (this is more